ITV/scala-pact/scalapact-docs/src/main/paradox/contributing.md

 All efforts to contribute to this project are welcome and encouraged.
 Scala-Pact can only be better with more eyes looking for problems and more minds trying to solve them.

+A full list of our wonderful contributors can be found in the @ref:[change log](change-log.md).

 If you would like to contribute, there are principally two ways you can help.

 ### Raising issues